Renaitre1111/poetic_re/POETIC_Rebuttal.md

 This demonstrates that RAG and RL are not merely additive but synergistic: RAG provides the necessary "structural scaffold" for generalization, allowing RL to safely optimize for precision without catastrophic overfitting.

-> Q2: In the RAG stage, have you considered ... similarity and diversity?
+> Q2: Clustering-based or diversity-aware retrieval methods.

 A2: Thank you for your insightful suggestion.
 We agree that clustering-based retrieval is an interesting direction.
 In this work, we adopted the "Prototype-based" retrieval strategy primarily to reduce variance in the conditioning signal and ensure high-fidelity guidance, based on the following considerations: